 DRESS AND GROOMING

-Changing clothes at lockers, in lavatories, in the parking lot, or any other public space is not permitted.
+Note: During the COVID-19 hybrid schedule, students are expected to be in dress code from 7:15 am until 12:45 pm.
+Changing clothes in lavatories, in the parking lot, or any other public space is not permitted.

-• A tie or bow tie, will be visible at all times, tied professionally at the neck and of proper length.
+• A tie or bow tie, will be visible at all times, tied professionally at the neck and of proper length, but are not required

 • Socks – above ankle length.